stevenhggns/Buckley_Lab_SIP_project_protocols/microcosm/SIP_fullCyc_pilot_microcosm.md

 #### Soluble substrate

-1. Flush MAD with 5 ml H2O 3 times
+1. Flush MAD with 5 ml sterile purified water 3 times
 	* Do this between each soluble substrate treatment
 1. Pipette the amount of soluble substrate solution needed for 1 microcosm into trough
 1. Suck up solution with 10 ml syringe (MAD not attached).